wladimirbix/VSC-Development-Environment/README.md

       - To push changes, use the **Source Control** tab in VS Code or run Git commands from the integrated terminal.

       That's it!
 You have successfully cloned a GitHub repository using Visual Studio Code.

-5. Start Docker Desktop
-   Make sure Docker Desktop is installed and running on your computer.

-6. Build and open the program in the Docker container
-   Open Visual Studio Code and press Ctrl + Shift + P to open the command palette.
-Search for the command "Dev Containers: Rebuild and Reopen in Container" and select it.

-7. Create a profile
-   Once the container is built, open a new terminal (by clicking the "+" icon on the right of the console or by pressing "Ctrl + Shift + ö") and type `unicon` in the console and follow the instructions to create a profile.

-8. Log into a Databricks profile
-   To log into a Databricks profile, click on the Databricks extension icon on the left side of Visual Studio Code and select "Log in".
-Then choose the profile you want to log in with.
-   Afterwarts click on "Clusters" and select the cluster you want to use.
-   Then select "venv" and click on the "default_python_venv" or select a custom one.

 ## Modify Python venv and Databricks-Connect Version